-The English department consists of one part time and eight full time members of staff and teaches out of seven classrooms based in the Fairlie section of the school.
+The English department consists of two part time and eight full time members of staff and teaches out of eight classrooms based in the Fairlie section of the school.

 The general aims of the English department are as follows:

 - To foster enjoyment of all aspects of the subject

 - To develop an understanding and appreciation of literature

 - To acquire control over language and uncover the power it can have

 - To help the pupils develop their powers of communication (both written and spoken) and for them to value their own creativity

 - To challenge and stimulate pupils by offering a wide variety of activities which give them the opportunity to develop in the four areas of intellectual, social, personal and aesthetic growth, enabling them to understand themselves and the world around them

 We believe that successful teaching and learning occur when the following are evident:

 - A very high expectation of success for the learner